 Ultima – A circular economy restaurant

-WHAT IS IT ABOUT?
+WHAT WAS IT ABOUT?

 The Ultima project aimed to challenge traditional ways of operating in a restaurant milieu.
 The aim was also to test the growing of new raw materials and to examine how waste can be reduced and nutrients recycled in an urban environment.
 The most important task of the restaurant is to convince people that technical innovations can enable sustainable and ethical urban cultivation alongside conventional food production.

 A vertical greenhouse, in use year-round, was designed and built into the restaurant’s premises.
 The greenhouse has a hydroponic irrigation system that allows plants to take nutrients directly from the water instead of soil.
 In addition, the restaurant had aeroponic potato tubes mounted for growing potatoes without soil and pendant luminaires fixed in the ceiling for breeding domestic crickets.

 Thanks to the hydroponic cultivation wall, the loss of herbs in restaurant use fell by an estimated 80%.
 Some of the pots for growing herbs could be reused, and the peat used as growing medium could be returned to circulation with biowaste.
 The potato tubes attracted a lot of interest among customers and visitors.
 In technical terms, aeroponic cultivation is simple and energy-efficient, but the potato crops remained small – the practical implementation still requires development.
 The crickets were doing well in their luminaires, even though using them as a food ingredient still requires approval, testing and development.
 Another idea that failed was feeding plant residues to crickets.